 The amount of a student’s account balance may change due to changes in course fees, adding or dropping classes, or financial aid.
 If the student’s tuition and fee account balance decreases, the payment plan monthly deductions will be rebalanced automatically so that the adjusted balance is split evenly over the remaining months of your plan.
 You do not need to take action in this case.

 If the student’s tuition and fee account balance increases, the plan owner is required to log in and manually rebalance the payment plan.
-For instructions, see How to Rebalance Your Payment Plan.
+For instructions, see the how-to guide on the Bursar’s website.

 If you have questions or need to cancel a payment plan, contact us at 303-492-2212 or email firstname.lastname@example.org.